Serial killer Levi Bellfield engaged to ‘besotted’ prison visitor

 Bellfield is one of a handful of prisoners currently serving a whole-life term, meaning he will never be released, after being convicted of the murders of schoolgirl Milly Dowler, 19-year-old Marsha McDonnell, and French student Amelie Delagrange.

-Prisons minister Victoria Atkins said: “This man is an evil, evil monster who has left a trail of despair and grief in his wake.”
+Prisons minister Victoria Atkins described Bellfield as “an evil, evil monster who has left a trail of despair and grief in his wake” while Downing Street said the Prime Minister was “sickened and appalled” by the news of the intended marriage.

 She told ITV’s Good Morning Britain: “My heart goes out to the families because, yet again, this appalling human being is on the front pages (of newspapers) and they’re having to think about him.”